voxsim/awesome-software-engineer-topics/README.md

-A list of useful articles and videos generated from my Instapaper archived list
+A list of useful articles and videos generated from my Instapaper archived list on Software Design, Testing, Public Speaking, etc.

 # Links
 WARNING: some of these topics are in italian language